Marketing Budget For Your Interior Design Business: What You Should Know

 - Upsell incentives

-These are the different types of content marketing you’ll want to include into your budget to meet customers where they are in your funnel, whether they’re just learning about you or one step to buying from you.
+These are the different types of content marketing you’ll want to include into your budget to meet interior design clients where they are in your funnel, whether they’re just learning about you or one step to hiring you.

 Items to include in your budget